Neuronal calcium sensor-1: Function

+Additionally, NCS-1 is redox-sensitive: under oxidizing conditions it forms a covalent disulfide-linked dimer via Cys38 (dNCS-1).
+Elevation of free Zn²⁺ (as during oxidative stress) specifically promotes this dimerization, whereas increasing intracellular Ca²⁺ does not.
+The dimer binds Ca²⁺ in only one EF-hand per monomer, displays reduced α-helicity and thermal stability with increased surface hydrophobicity, and shows ~20-fold higher affinity for GRK1 accompanied by stronger inhibition of the kinase. dNCS-1 can also coordinate Zn²⁺ and exhibits asymmetrical, more flexible subunits.
+In cells, dNCS-1 is reduced by the thioredoxin system; otherwise it accumulates in perinuclear puncta and aggregates targeted by the proteasome.
+Notably, NCS-1 silencing decreases susceptibility to oxidative-stress-induced apoptosis in Y79 cells, implicating NCS-1 in redox-regulated survival pathways.

 Structure

 NCS-1 is a globular protein consisting of ten alpha-helices.
 Four pairs of alpha-helices each form independent 12-amino-acid loops containing a negatively charged calcium binding domain known as an EF-hand.
 However, only three of these EF hands are functional (the most N-terminal EF-hand does not bind calcium).
 They could be occupied not only by calcium but also by magnesium and zinc ions.
 NCS-1 also contains at least two known protein binding domains, and a large surface exposed hydrophobic crevice containing EF-hands three and four.
 There is a myristoylation motif at the N-terminus that presumably allows NCS-1 to associate with lipid membranes.